-This report has been prepared solely for the use of Vector Limited for the purpose of compliance with regulations 15 and 16 the Gas (Information Disclosure) Regulations 1997 and for no other purpose.
-We disclaim any assumption of responsibility for any reliance on this report to any persons or users other than the Directors of Vector Limited and the Ministry of Economic Development, or for any purpose other than that for which it was prepared.
+This report has been prepared solely for the use of Vector Limited for the purpose of compliance with regulations 15 and 16 of the Gas (Information Disclosure) Regulations 1997 and for no other purpose.
+We disclaim any assumption of responsibility for any reliance on this report to any persons or users other than the Directors of Vector Limited and the Ministry of Business, Innovation and Employment (formerly the Ministry of Economic Development), or for any purpose other than that for which it was prepared.

-22 February 2012 Auckland
+5 December 2012 Auckland